 Bradford is recognised throughout the world for its work in dementia and end of life care – in 2016 our dementia team was awarded the coveted Queen’s Anniversary Prize

 Our work is already having an impact: for example, our care programme for dementia patients has been proven to reduce falls and agitation, and now forms a key part of National Institute for Health & Care Excellence (NICE) guidelines.
-However, the health costs of dementia to the UK are already more than those of cancer, heart disease and stroke combined.
+However, the health costs of dementia in the UK are already more than those of cancer, heart disease, and stroke combined.

 Bradford is tackling this through a Doctoral Training Centre within the Centre for Applied Dementia Studies.
 The Centre provides Ph.D. students with the training, mentoring, and support they need to develop new ideas and ways of integrating new technology into the lives of those living with dementia.